-(2) Claudio Garcia and Sabine Chalmers do not hold stock options under the company's LTI Stock Options Plan for directors.
-However, they do still hold certain LTI stock options that were awarded to them in the past in their capacity as executives of the company.
-Out of these, in 2023 Claudio Garcia exercised 331,360 LTI stock options granted on 25 November 2008 with an exercise price of EUR 10.32 and 177,021 LTI stock options granted on 1 December 2009 with an exercise price of EUR 33.24.
+(3) Claudio Garcia does not hold stock options under the company's LTI Stock Options Plan for directors.
+However, he does still hold certain LTI stock options that were awarded to him in the past in his capacity as an executive of the company.
+He did not exercise any such stock options in 2024.

-Until 31 December 2018, the company had a long-term incentive (LTI) stock option plan for directors.
+1 Until 31 December 2018, the company had a long-term incentive (LTI) stock option plan for directors.
 All LTI grants to directors were in the form of stock options on existing shares with the following features: